Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 Meet NOTO

-An AI-powered support system designed for the day-to-day reality of early childhood educators.
+An AI-powered support system designed for the day-to-day reality of ECE teachers, providing intuitive and practical classroom management and intervention.

-Designed with early childhood educators, NOTO offers teachers real-time support, inclusive learning strategies, and streamlined administrative tools.
-Whether tracking student growth, navigating Individual Education Plans, or exploring bite-sized professional development content, NOTO empowers educators to do what they do best—teach, connect, and care.
+Designed with early childhood educators, NOTO offers real-time support, inclusive learning strategies, and streamlined administrative tools.
+Whether tracking student growth, navigating Individual Education Plans, or exploring professional development content, NOTO empowers educators to teach, connect, and care.

 Research

-Online stories and real-life conversations revealed that educators find existing tools too rigid, too theoretical, or built with administrators rather than teachers in mind.
+Online stories and real-life conversations revealed that educators find existing tools rigid, theoretical, or built for administrators.

 Impractical Traditional Training

 Traditional professional development often feels irrelevant or inaccessible during the workday.
-During our primary research, over 60% of educators said their professional development felt disconnected from their classroom reality and was often completed “just to tick a box.”
+In our survey, over 60% of educators said their professional development felt disconnected from their classroom reality and was often completed “just to tick a box.”

 Fragmented Management Systems

 Teachers struggle to keep track of how each student is doing in fast-paced, ever-changing classrooms.
-Existing systems are fragmented, slow to update, or require too much clicking and cognitive load to be useful in the moment.
-Teachers need visual tools to quickly spot patterns and where support is most needed without digging through spreadsheets and notes.
+Existing systems are fragmented, slow to update, or require too many steps to be useful in the moment.
+They need visual tools to quickly spot patterns and where support is most needed without digging through spreadsheets and notes.

 Lacking Immediate Support